postgresml/postgresml/pgml-docs/docs/blog/benchmarking-postgresml-v2.0-vs-python-microservices.md

 PostgresML outperformed Gunicorn and Redis by a **factor of 8** on average.

 Most of the inference cost for Python came from fetching data from Redis, deserializing it, and inputting it into XGBoost to get a prediction.
-PostgresML colocates data and compute, so fetching data from a Postgres table, which already comes in standard floating point format, and passing it to XGBoost through a Rust function, is more efficient and therefore much faster.
+PostgresML collocates data and compute, so fetching data from a Postgres table, which already comes in standard floating point format, and passing it to XGBoost through a Rust function, is more efficient and therefore much faster.

 An interesting thing happened at 20 clients: PostgresML latency started to quickly increase.
 This may be surprising to some, but to Postgres enthusiasts it's well known issue: Postgres isn't very good at handling many connections at the same time.
 To mitigate this, we introduced PgBouncer, a well known Postgres proxy, in front of our database, and the latency decreased and continued to hold as we went to 100 clients.